 Probably the most famous bridge of this section of the road.
 It was completed in 1932 and hovers 260 feet above the steep canyon below.
 There is a small parking lot just before the bridge and on the other side of the road.

 Large dominate bluff with a lighthouse and research center, near the road you can find the old top-secret submarine defense system Naval base.

 This is a large nature park with a sandy beach located a mile away from the road. the park is located where the big sur river is flowing to the ocean.
 Not a must stop if this is your first highway 1 exploration and you are short in time.

-Big Sur Station:
+Pfeiffer Big Sur State Park:

 Located at the gorge of the Big Sur river where the coastal redwoods forest flourish in the creek along the Big Sur River.